CiscoDevNet/multicloud-integrations/AWS/AWSConfig/networking/docs/network/csr-dmvpn/pod-networking.md

 aws ec2 create-route --destination-cidr-block $ONPREMPODCIDR --network-interface-id $csr_priv_eni --route-table-id $PrivateRouteTableId3
 ```

-### Security Groups
+### AWS Security Groups

-The VPC security groups restrict pod reachability to sources within the VPC private networks.
+The AWS VPC security groups restrict pod reachability to sources within the VPC private networks.
 The security groups for worker nodes need to be updated to add ingress rules for traffic from the on-prem clusters' node and pod CIDRs.

 ```
 # Required shell vars: